Content Accuracy and Quality Aware Resource Allocation Based on LP-Guided DRL for ISAC-Driven AIGC Networks

 where ${{\bf{E}}_s} = \left\{ {{E_{1,s}}, \cdots ,{E_{K,s}}} \right\}$ and ${{\bf{E}}_c} = \left\{ {{E_{1,c}}, \cdots ,{E_{K,c}}} \right\}$ represent the sensing and communication energy for all users, respectively. ${\bf{z}} = \left\{ {{z_1}, \cdots ,{z_K}} \right\}$ represents the generating step for all users. $\text{C1}$ means that the total completion time for any user should be less than the maximum service time ${T_{{\rm{max}}}}$. $\text{C2}$ means that the total energy consumption in the ISAC device should be less than the maximum energy $E_{max}$. $\text{C3}$ means that the sensing energy allocated to each user should not exceed the maximum sensing energy $E_{s,max}$. $\text{C4}$ constrains the generation steps $z_k$ within a feasible range \cite{ref17}. $\text{C5}$ requires that the service quality of each user should meet an individualized minimum CAQA requirement ${\Omega _{k{\rm{,min}}}}$. $\text{C6}$ means that the generated image resolution should be less than the user device display capacity.

 The CAQA-AIGC problem is non-convex and NP-hard due to the nonlinear relationship between sensing energy and sensing accuracy, as well as the dependency of AEG on the number of generation steps.
 Moreover, the resource coupling caused by queuing times for computing during the generation phase (Phase II) and the waiting times for communication before the communication phase (Phase III) jointly affect the service time.
 This intrinsic coupling significantly increases the complexity of the overall resource allocation problem.
-Note that given the sensing energy and generating step solutions, the allocation of communication energy can be transformed into a standard LP problem.
-However, sensing and generating resource allocation (SGenRA) remains a non-convex and NP-hard problem.
-Considering these properties, combined with the fact that DRL can deal with nonconvex problems \cite{ref27}, a low complexity LP-guided DRL-F (LPDRL-F) algorithm is proposed to solve the CAQA-AIGC problem, which reduces the solution space through the LP-guided approach and the action filter.
+Note that given the sensing energy and generating step solutions, the communication energy resource allocation (ComRA) can be transformed into a standard LP problem.
+However, sensing and generating resource allocation (SGenRA) remains a non-convex and NP-hard problem, which can be well-solved by DRL \cite{ref27}.
+One possible solution is to decompose the three-dimensional CAQA-AIGC problem into two sub-problems, i.e., the two-dimensional SGenRA sub-problem and the convex ComRA sub-problem.
+First, SGenRA can be solved by DRL.
+Then, based on its solution, ComRA can be solved by RCE.
+Thus, a low complexity LP-guided DRL-F (LPDRL-F) algorithm can be proposed to solve the CAQA-AIGC problem, which reduces the solution space through the LP-guided approach.